 Installation of chain link fences takes slightly more time and requires a bit more skill than the installation of wooden fences.
 You may need the services of a professional installer with the right tools and expertise to install even a simple chain link fence while it is possible to DIY-install a simple wooden fence.

-- Waiting for the concrete to dry before installing the wooden posts or other components of the chain link fence
+- Waiting – Wait for the concrete to set (12 hours) before installing the wooden posts or other components of the chain link fence

-- Tensioning and securing the fabric of the fence with bolts, nails, or tension wire.
+- Tensioning – Securing the fabric of the fence with bolts, nails, or tension wire.

-For most landowners, having a professional fence installer do the job for them is easier and more convenient.
-Most fence contractors also offer important advice on materials and permits as well as service warranties.
+For most landowners, having a professional fence installer do the job is easier and more convenient.
+Most fence contractors also offer important advice on materials and permits, and service warranties.

 Durability Of Wood and Chain Link Fence